tencentyun/qcloud-documents/product/计算与网络/负载均衡/购买指导/计费说明_en.md

 ## Postpaid
 The price cut has been initiated in June, 2017 regarding the load balancer with postpaid and hourly billing mode applied.
 You can create or terminate load balancer instance at any time, which is billed by the actually used resources.
 The adjustment policy is as follows:

-1. The billing method for public network load balancer is adjusted from the previous prepaid 30 CNY (1 CNY/day) to postpaid 0.02 CNY/hour.
+1. The billing method for public network load balancer is adjusted from the previous prepaid 4.41 USD (0.147 USD/day) to postpaid 0.003 USD/hour.
 The price is reduced by more than 50%;
 2. For new load balancer customers, the postpaid billing method is applied;
 3. For existing customers, the fees of previous month have been liquidated in the early morning of July 31, 2017, and the new billing policy has been applied.
 Please make sure your account balance is sufficient.
 4. The private network load balancer is still free of charge;